Close

 • reflect the CRTO’s public responsibility/commitment to the public;

-• collectively outline mandatory minimum performance expectations/criteria that all Members are expected to adhere to regardless of their experience, role or area of practice; and
+• collectively outline mandatory minimum performance expectations/criteria that all Members are expected to meet regardless of their experience, role or area of practice; and

 • be used in conjunction with other CRTO documents (e.g., Ethical Guidelines/Code of Ethics, Position Statements, and Professional Practice Guidelines) that together describe and guide professional practice.